whitphx/vscode-emacs-mcx/README.md

 * to fix some bugs in the existing extensions such as
     * mark-mode states are shared amoung all editors

-This extension makes use of code in the existent extensions listed above and, in addition, [VSCode Vim extension](https://github.com/VSCodeVim/Vim).
+This extension makes use of code in the existent extensions listed above and, in addition, [VSCode](https://github.com/microsoft/vscode) and [VSCode Vim extension](https://github.com/VSCodeVim/Vim).
 Thanks to all these great works.
 Mainly, almost all keybinding settings are derived from [vscode-emacs-friendly by Sebastian Zaha](https://github.com/SebastianZaha/vscode-emacs-friendly).

 ## Configs